NautaDev/BasicChatApp/README.md

 ## ToDo List

 * **DONE** ~~Do a basic functional version, just one screen that allows to send and automatically receive messages between users.~~
-* Improve the UI design
+* Improve the UI design.
-* Add a registration and login system
+* Add a registration and login system.
-* Add multiple individual chats
+* Add multiple individual chats.
-* Add group chats
+* Add group chats.

 ## Changelog
 This will be a really simple changelog, just to see what I have done and when: